markdcross/perspektiv/README.md

 WHEN I click on an image
-THEN the image expands and focuses in via a lightbox WHEN I click on the pin in the top left corner of a mural THEN I'm taken to the map view with the selected mural identified WHEN I click or hover over the small markers on the map THEN I am presented with additional location information WHEN I click on the image of the mural in the map view
+THEN the image expands and focuses in via a lightbox WHEN I click on the pin in the top left corner of a mural THEN the mural I selected in saved to local storage and I'm taken to the map view with the selected mural identified WHEN I click or hover over the small markers on the map THEN I am presented with additional location information WHEN I click on the image of the mural in the map view